Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-Start to trek to Dibuche from Namche after breakfast.
-We had a great day, including short rest; our bodies became fresh for the hike to Dibuche today.
+Start trekking to Dibuche from Namche after breakfast.
+We had a great day, including a short rest; our bodies became fresh for the hike to Dibuche today.

-You will find the supper views of Mount Amadablam, Thamserku, Kusum Kangaroo, and Tabuche Peak very close; loshe-shar, Nupshe, and Everest are also not too far.
+You will find the superb views of Mount Amadablam, Thamserku, Kusum Kangaroo, and Tabuche Peak very close; loshe-shar, Nupshe, and Everest are also not too far.

-Similarly, Have lunch at the Phortshe Tanga right after crossing the bridge, another two hours hike to Tyangbouch ride of the hill.
-We can explore the monastery in Tyangbouche for an hour and continue toward the Dibuche for another 30 minutes. it is 60 miters below Tyangbouche
+Similarly, have lunch at the Phortshe Tanga right after crossing the bridge, another two-hour hike to Tyangbouch, and a ride up the hill.
+We can explore the monastery in Tyangbouche for an hour and continue toward the Dibuche for another 30 minutes.
+It is 60 meters below Tyangbouche

 Thyangboche Monastery 1